dwongdev/sugoi-supernote/README.md

 ### Youtube
    - [Supernote A5X Series by My Deep Guide](https://www.youtube.com/playlist?list=PLsSI9-gaSSmiBVXKfp9R-ItMlWKVWBJZS) - Supernote Series A5X

+## FAQ
+A FAQ for Supernote devices provides answers to common questions about its features, usage and troubleshooting to help users get the most out of their device. <br>
+Refer to FAQ link [here](https://github.com/dwongdev/sugoi-supernote/blob/main/FAQ/FAQ.md) (WIP).

 ## Graphics
 [**`^ back to top`**](#Sugoi-Supernote) <br>